1804 Special Libraries Endowment

 To enable success in teaching, learning and research, University Libraries facilitates the purchase of unique special collections.
-The 1804 Special Library Fund, established in 1979, enables Ohio University Libraries to develop distinctive collections outside the limits of regular acquisitions funds.
+The 1804 Special Libraries Endowment, established in 1979, enables Ohio University Libraries to develop distinctive collections outside the limits of regular acquisitions funds.
 Individual items of rare or otherwise extraordinary value support faculty and student research and learning.

 Dr. Joseph McLaughlin, associate professor of English and 2009 awardee, requested books of poetry and devotional prose by the Victorian author Christina Rossetti, which were added to the Libraries’ collection of her work.
 He plans to use these books, and others from the Mahn Center for Archives and Special Collections, with his Honors Tutorial College students for a project on rare books.

 “All of the major authors’ collections that were started many years ago are on male authors, so I thought it would be good if we could find a way to sort of build up our collections in Rossetti, who really, over the past 20 to 30 years, has become probably one of the most widely taught Victorian female poet[s],” Mclaughlin said.